Judy-ychen/Judy-ychen/README.md

 ---

 ## About Me 🌐
-A dual-degree senior at Connecticut College in **Computer Science** and **East Asian Studies**, I build elegant, scalable solutions blending tech with culture.
+A new Graduate of Connecticut College in **Computer Science** and **East Asian Studies**, I build elegant, scalable solutions blending tech with culture.
 My projects range from **AI-driven sentiment analysis** and **customer segmentation** to full-stack enterprise systems and **digitizing Japanese cursive writing** using computer vision.
 With global experience in the U.S., China, Japan, and Switzerland, I thrive in multicultural environments and love bridging technology with real-world impact.

 ---